kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 **Selecting the Right Approach**

 Comparative evaluation is well-suited for agile and innovative procurements that require flexibility and iterative engagement.
-Best-value trade-offs are best used in structured, high-value acquisitions where traceability and documentation are critical.
+Best-value trade-offs are most effective in structured, high-value acquisitions where traceability and documentation are crucial.
 Hybrid models may be used to apply comparative methods during early phases (e.g., white papers or demos) and best-value during final evaluations.

 ---
 ### II.
 Evaluation Criteria: Purpose and Best Practices

 **Purpose of Evaluation Criteria**

 Evaluation criteria are the cornerstone of any well-structured source selection process.
-They define what the government values most in a solution and shape how proposals are assessed in a fair, transparent, and mission-aligned manner.
-For agile acquisitions in particular—where adaptability, team dynamics, and iterative delivery matter—criteria must go beyond traditional compliance checks and instead reflect real-world performance and user outcomes.
+They define what the government values most in a solution and shape how proposals are assessed in a fair, transparent, and mission-aligned manner, particularly in agile acquisitions, where adaptability, team dynamics, and iterative delivery are crucial.
+In such cases criteria must go beyond traditional compliance checks and instead reflect real-world performance and user outcomes.

 **Well-designed criteria serve multiple purposes:**